BaselineDesign/BaselineDesign-Knob/KNOB_V2_QMK/knobv2_1/readme.md

 - Dead Zone: Changes how far you have to turn the dial before it starts to scroll
 - Reverse Scroll Direction: Changes the direction of scroll

-<br> *If Smooth scroll doesnt work when toggled on in VIA you're KNOB is running older firmware a needs to be updated using [these instructions](https://github.com/BaselineDesign/BaselineDesign-Knob/blob/main/KNOB_V2_QMK/knobv2_1/KNOBV2_1_Update_Firmare_Instructions.md)*
+<br> * If Smooth scroll doesn't work when toggled on in VIA, your KNOB is running older firmware and needs to be updated using [these instructions](https://github.com/BaselineDesign/BaselineDesign-Knob/blob/main/KNOB_V2_QMK/knobv2_1/KNOBV2_1_Update_Firmare_Instructions.md)*

 ### Customizing LEDs